mattduffy/what-can-i-afford/readme.md

-# I Want To Purchase My First Home
+# I Want To Purchase My First Home.
+What Can I Afford?

 Buying a house can be a complex and confusing prospect.
 Especially for a first time buyer.